Axon Enterprise

 Moat Score

-Axon controls ~85% of major U.S. law enforcement body camera contracts, owns the only evidence management platform (Evidence.com) legally accepted in court at scale, and has $14.3B in contracted backlog (+44% YoY in Q1 2026) — the strongest regulatory and system-of-record moat in public safety technology.
+Axon controls ~85% of major U.S. law enforcement body camera contracts, owns the only evidence management platform (Evidence.com) legally accepted in court at scale, and has $15.1B in contracted backlog (+41% YoY in Q2 2026) — the strongest regulatory and system-of-record moat in public safety technology.
+Dedrone counter-drone just cleared $100M quarterly revenue and Axon landed its first full-scope Axon 911 customer, extending the bundle from evidence capture into airspace security and emergency dispatch.

 Growth Score